jabigale/online-chat/README.md

 # online-chat
 Online chat site, that uses mysql and lavarel

-This chat site, is a dscussion based site, where users can post their answers to questions.
+This chat site, is discussion based on different questions, where users can post their answers to questions.

 Requires mysql database